timmyreilly/draco/doc/howto/Register-Extension.md

 ## Deploy to AKS

-Using yaml file in the extension folder, deploy the extension into AKS.
+Using yaml file in the sample echo extension folder, deploy the echo extension into AKS.

 ```bash
 kubectl apply -f extension-echo.yaml